-I recently heard Chas Rampenthal, the general counsel of LegalZoom, the legal forms site, speak at Suffolk University Law School on how the practice of law needs to be modernized and made more efficient, accessible and affordable.
+I recently heard Chas Rampenthal, the general counsel of LegalZoom (the legal forms site), speak at Suffolk University Law School.
+He commented on how the practice of law needs to be modernized and made more efficient, accessible and affordable.
 He joined many commentators, most notably Richard Susskind who wrote The End of Lawyers?, in describing the practice of law as being behind the times, lawyers crafting single solutions for individual clients, which by its nature is expensive and inefficient.

 The Legal Profession is Behind the Times

-While other parts of modern life have changed dramatically in recent years -- look at Amazon's effect on retail stores -- the practice of law has not.
+While other parts of modern life have changed dramatically in recent years—look at Amazon's effect on retail stores—the practice of law has not.
 Most innovations to date are aimed at lawyers, not consumers, helping lawyers become more efficient, which should enable them to do a better and less expensive job delivering legal services.
-But they have had little effect on relationship between clients and attorneys or on how clients receive and perceive legal services.
-As a result, wealthy individuals and corporations are well served by the legal profession, Rampenthal says, but everyone else is left out.
+But they have had little effect on the relationship between clients and attorneys or on how clients receive and perceive legal services.
+As a result, wealthy individuals and corporations are well-served by the legal profession, Rampenthal says, but everyone else is left out.

 Bar Rules Overly Restrict the Practice of Law